openminted/omtd-rspub-elastic/docs/protocol.md

 - mime: mime type of the resource
 - lastmod: last modification time of the resource
 - capability list: the name of the capability list the resource will belong to
-- res_type: type of the resource.
-It may be useful to create different capability lists for different types of resources (i.e. /elsevier/metadata -- /elsevier/pdf)
 - ln: links to other resources, each one of them can have three fields
     - rel: relationships description (i.e. "describes", "described by")
     - href: link to the resource, similar to "location" (uri/abs_path/rel_path)